| existentialism and art for my fine art degree dissertation

 not as a lens would represent them, but they are how

-the eye sees them. empirical observation.
+the eye sees them. empirical observation. chance francis bacons' thoughts on the

 process of painting also interests me. the element